SigmaSayan/What-to-Watch-Next/README.md

-# 🎬 What To Watch Next
+# 🎬 NLP Powered Content Recommendation System

-A content-based movie recommendation engine that suggests similar movies based on genre, cast, keywords, and overview.
+A content-based NLP powered recommendation engine that suggests similar movies based on genre, cast, keywords, and overview.
 Built using Python, NLP, and cosine similarity.

 ---